Weight Lifting Routines, Intermediates, More Advanced

 The usual rep practice is to use a variety of rep ranges: 5-7 (low), 10-12 (medium), and 15-20 (high).
 If you use different rep ranges for a muscle group and train intensely to failure, you may hit 80% or so of the muscle fibers in a muscle.

-We offer you a simple way to determine in your own gym what your ideal rep ranges are for your various muscle groups.
+There is a simple way to determine in your own gym what your ideal rep ranges are for your various muscle groups.
 The problem with it is that it does involve determining your one-rep maximum weight on various exercises.

 Although the danger can be minimized, in general it's dangerous to use very low reps.